-The need to have a system that operates in both daytime and nighttime and that can make accurate measurements both near the ground and at long ranges places somewhat conflicting constraints on the system design.
-We have chosen to implement a dual-field-of-view design to provide the best compromise among these requirements (see Figure 2).
-The first beamsplitter in the path marked "from telescope" in Figure 1 directs 5% of the light collected by the telescope through a relatively large aperture, which defines the "wide" field of view necessary to establish a transmitter-receiver overlap function that can record signals at short range.
+The need to have a system that operates in both daytime and nighttime and that can make accurate measurements both near the ground and at long ranges, places somewhat conflicting constraints on the system design.
+We have implemented a dual-field-of-view design to provide the best compromise among these requirements (see Figure 3).
+The first beamsplitter in the path marked "from telescope" in Figure 1 directs 5% of the light collected by the telescope through a relatively large aperture, which defines "wide" field-of-view necessary to establish a the transmitter-receiver overlap function which can record signals at short range.
 Dichroic beamsplitters direct the three wavelengths of interest through narrowband interference filters to photomultiplier tubes.
-This wide field of view produces a large solar background during the daytime, but this large background is offset by the large close-range signal.
+This wide field-of-view produces a large solar background during the daytime, but this large background is offset by the large close-range signal.
 The remainder of the light collected by the telescope passes through a smaller aperture, which defines the "narrow" field of view, followed again by dichroic beamsplitters and narrowband interference filters, with an added polarizer and a second 355-nm channel for making depolarization measurements.
-The narrow field of view produces far less solar background and provides optimum long-range signal.
+The narrow fieldof-view produces far less solar background, and provides optimum long-range signal.
 Our modeling indicates that this design will provide excellent daytime performance without sacrificing any nighttime capability.
+The lidar electronics have also been designed to optimize the performance of the dual-field-of-view design.
+Analogto-digital conversion is being used for the short-range, wide-field-of-view channels, where large signals make photon counting very difficult.
+Photon counting is used for the narrow-field-of-view channels to provide optimum long-range performance.
+Detailed system specifications are listed in Table 1.
+To provide higher sensitivity for longer-range measurements that do not require such high resolution, the profiles can be averaged in time and/or space during post-processing.
+The system thus provides complete flexibility in trade-offs among sensitivity, spatial resolution, and temporal resolution.
+These trade-offs can be explored at any time and with any range dependence desired.

-Figure 2.
+Figure 3.
 Optical layout for dual-field-of-view Raman lidar receiver.